sedezee/SedezExperimentation/ReadMe.md

 ## What does it contain?

 ### [Calc](https://github.com/sedezee/SedezExperimentation/tree/master/src/calc)
-A collection of calculous calculators.
+A collection of calculus calculators.
 One for Riemann sums, and one for two variable derivatives.

 ### [Random Line Generator (randomlinegenerator)](https://github.com/sedezee/SedezExperimentation/tree/master/src/randomlinegenerator)
 A random line generator with the mathematical classes Coordinate and Line.
 Used largely as a demonstration for the userinterface package.